paulasdev/The_Brunch_Basket/README.md

 and removed:
 - Remove staticcollect=1 from congifvars within Heroku

-I also set DEBUG to 'DEVELOPMENT' in os.environ as for security it cannot be set to True on the deployed version.
+Also set DEBUG to 'DEVELOPMENT' in os.environ as for security it cannot be set to True on the deployed version.

 34. The next step is to tell Django that in production we want to use s3 to store our static files whenever someone runs collectstatic and that we want any uploaded product images to go there also.
-To do that I created a file called custom_storages.py.
+To do that created a file called custom_storages.py.

-35. Within this file I imported both our settings from django.conf and the s3boto3 storage class from Django Storages.
-Then I created custom classes for static storage and media storage which inherited the imported class from Django Storages to give it all its functionality.
-Then I set the class to store static and media files in the location specified in the USE_AWS if statement within settings.py.
+35. Within this file imported both our settings from django.conf and the s3boto3 storage class from Django Storages.
+Then created custom classes for static storage and media storage which inherited the imported class from Django Storages to give it all its functionality.
+Then set the class to store static and media files in the location specified in the USE_AWS if statement within settings.py.

-36. Finally, to complete the deployment of the AWS setup, I committed the changes and pushed them to GitHub.
-In the command line I then typed the following command: **git push heroku main**.
+36. Finally, to complete the deployment of the AWS setup, committed the changes and pushed them to GitHub.
+In the command line then typed the following command: **git push heroku main**.
 If you need to login to Heroku again complete steps 14 - 16 to re-deploy.
 Once Heroku is allowing users to connect to their GitHub accounts you can set up automatic deploys which will remove the need to repeat these steps.

 # Acknowledgments